rudidude86/gura-lang.github.io/documents/Data-Type.md

 ### List of Data Types

-Below is a list of some Data Types that often appear in documents.
+Below is a list of some Data Types that often appear in documents, which also shows one of the typical ways to instantiate values of each type.

 * `nil`